jamesfranklinnetsec/githubpagestest/index.md

 You can use the [editor on GitHub](https://github.com/jamesfranklinnetsec/githubpagestest/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+source code at [here](https://github.com/jamesfranklinnetsec/githubpagestest/index.md I'm using github pages for hosting.

+### About me
+I'm James Franklin, I'm currently a 3rd year network security student at TAFE NSW.
+I'm 23 years old, I love technology, history, hacking things, culture, memes, and I like the internet so much I might be a completely digital being.

+### Contact
+Heres [my linkedin](https://www.linkedin.com/in/james-franklin-netsec/) if you care, it has more of my qualifications on it, but I'm using this site to show off projects I made with some proof.
+LinkedIn isn't very good at showing off things like that so thats what this is for.
+Having a website gives you full freedom, although I really like LinkedIn.
+If I sent you here and you're an employer, I like being messaged on LI and I take emails at mailto:james@whitespacetech.com.au

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### M
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for